RobMcH/CYK-Parser/README.md

 # Usage

 To run the parser **Python 3.6** needs to be installed.
 There are two ways of running the parser: with or without arguments.
-The File "GrammarConverter.py" needs to be either in the same directory or within a directory, in which Python looks for modules to include.
+The file "GrammarConverter.py" needs to be either in the same directory or within a directory, in which Python looks for modules to include.
 The program can be run as a module (`python3 -m Parser`), when in the same directory, or as a normal python program.